 Rylen & I have wanted to launch more Designer content on our blog for a while and I thought this would be a great project to shop with.
 This one was unique being that I had helped them completely change every surface of their home with the General Contractor I work with, and then I was asked to go back in and decorate for them.

 The other unique thing for this particular space is, I shopped for it entirely online.
 Gasp.
 I know.
-At first I sourced from some Local furniture shops, which are fabulous, and usually have amazing customer service which typically in high traffic rooms especially, make the larger price tags worth it.
-This space however is a front sitting room that gets minimal use, and is really just to look at mostly.
+At first, I sourced from some fabulous Local furniture shops, and usually have amazing customer service which typically in high traffic rooms especially, make the larger price tags worth it.
+This space, however, is a front sitting room that gets minimal use, and is just to look at mostly.
 So I gave her two proposals one from the local shops which ended up being significantly more than the second which was filled with online ordering.
 We went with the latter, not worried about much need for warranties on these pieces.
 We saved a good amount of dough doing that option.
-I always think quality is important, the items we chose aren’t poor quality by any means, but I think when decorating and furnishing an entire home it’s important to know when to splurge and when to save.
+I always think the quality is important, the items we chose aren’t poor quality by any means, but I think when decorating and furnishing an entire home it’s important to know when to splurge and when to save.
 This low traffic space, was a great spot to save.

 I source a lot from websites such as Wayfair, Birch Lane, and Joss and Main.
 Just to name a few.
 I also almost always buy all my rugs as well as curtains online.
 I meet a lot of people who can. not. fathom. shopping for such large items online but I have almost never had a negative experience.

 We purchased the sofas, the chairs, the rugs, the curtains, the tables all online for this room.
 Shopping sites such as Wayfair and Joss and Main can save you a lot of money and provide more selections than what your local shopping situation can, with a lot less hassle.